 Parallel compression is perfect for controlling the dynamics of a sound without making it sound unnatural.

 Here are some solid settings to start with.

 - Ratio: 3:1

 - Threshold: As low as possible in most cases, with the compressor releasing towards the end of sustained notes.
-You’ll want 5-15dB’s of gain reduction, depending on how aggressive you want the sound to be.
+Pay attention to your meter!
+For subtle compression you’ll want 3-5 dB’s of gain reduction.

 This should be the perfect level.